-Warmer weather is on its way so please be alert to the potential danger to your pets of heatstroke (also known as heat stress).
+When the warmer weather is on its way, please be alert to the potential danger to your pets of heatstroke (also known as heat stress).

 Heatstroke is a common issue and vets see a number of patients needing their help as the weather warms up.
 Heatstroke can rapidly cause serious disease (multiple organ failure) and even death if not rapidly treated.